lioumens/UW-SGSA-Website/aboutus.md

 ### Department Happy Hour

+<em style="color: var(--theme-color,#42b983)">Join us for our first happy hour of Fall 2018, Thursday, Aug 30th at 4 pm at The Sett in Union South!!</em>

-In the same vein of the social traditions started by our department founder George Box, we gather at The Sett in Union South fairly regularly on Fridays at 5 pm.
+In the same vein of the social traditions started by our department founder George Box, we gather at The Sett in Union South fairly regularly to talk about statistics and have fun.
 Check your emails for a reminder during the week of the social.
-This spring semester we will meet the first and third Friday of every month!
+The schedule for this Fall 2018 semester is TBD.
 This is a great chance to hang out and talk with other people in our department that you don't get to see very often!
 Everyone is welcome at the Department Happy Hour - faculty, staff, students, families, and friends.
 The more the merrier!

 ### UW-Madison Student's T